The Production of Consciousness out of States of Consciousness

 Our main hypothesis here is that all these intermodal connections, operating as a single system, has a single phenomenological correlate.
 The phenomena of subjective awareness.

 We proposed in our first section that the alteration of consciousness involves having a modality receive input that triggers a change in State.
 The structure associated with that modality then broadcasts a neuromagnetic signal to the temporal lobes, which then produces signals that then recruits various structures throughout the brain.
 Specifically, those structures whose associated modalities’ values must be changed in order to accomplish the appropriate alteration in state.
 In the second section, we found the possibility that states are settings for the variable aspects of cognitive and sensory modalities.
 We also offered the suggestion that consciousness is the phenomenological correlate of the feedback between the management of states on the one hand, and the various cognitive and sensory modalities, on the other.
-If all of these conclusions were to stand up to testing, we could conclude that the content of the brain’s hypothesized endogenous magnetic signals might consist of a set of values for adjusting each sensory and cognitive rheostat.
+If all of these conclusions were to stand up to testing, we might find that the content of the brain’s hypothesized endogenous magnetic signals might consist of a set of values for adjusting each sensory and cognitive rheostat.
 We might also conclude that neuromagnetic signaling is the context in which consciousness occurs.

 The specific mechanism whereby subjectivity is generated is out of the reach of this work.
 Nevertheless, we can say that the fact that multiple modalities are experienced simultaneously, together with our model’s implication that they are “reset,’ all at once, with each alteration in state suggests that our postulated neuromagnetic signals may come in pairs, with the two signals running slightly out of phase with one another.
-In this way, neuromagnatic signals, like the two laser beams used to produce a hologram, might be able to store information in a similar way, as has already been explored by Karl Pibhram.
+In this way, neuromagnetic signals, like the two laser beams used to produce a hologram, might be able to store information in a similar way, as has already been explored by Karl Pribram.
 The speeds at which neuromagnetic signals are propagated, together with their capacity to recruit/alter multiple modalities suggests that the underlying mechanism has been selected to make instant choices on which specific portions to recruit in order to facilitate the behaviors acted out of the State, and to do so quickly.

 In this way, the onset time for the initiation of States is kept to a minimum, and with it, the times needed to make the initial, cognitive response to stimuli.
 When it comes to response to threats, or sighting prey, the evolutionary advantages are obvious.